pronovic/cedar-backup3/README.md

 up your huge MP3 collection every night, or if you want to back up a few hundred machines.
-However, if you administer a small set of machines and you want to run daily incremental backups for things like system configuration, current email, small web sites, Subversion or Mercurial repositories, or small MySQL databases, then Cedar Backup is probably worth your time.
+However, if you administer a small set of machines and you want to run daily incremental backups for things like system configuration, current email, small web sites, source code repositories, or small databases, then Cedar Backup is probably worth your time.

 Cedar Backup has been developed on a
 [Debian GNU/Linux](http://www.debian.org/)